 “I don’t know why they had to keep sending in fresh receivers to blow by our kids who were obviously tired,” Gregg said.

-It’s a strange argument considering what Houston’s frontline talent had done to the Mustangs.
+Considering what Houston’s frontline talent had done to the Mustangs., it’s a strange argument to make.
 Would he prefer the UH starters to stay in the game?
 Manny Hazard, a consensus All-American in 1989, had 143 yards and 3 TDs before being pulled.
-Paul Smith had 6 catches for 255 yards and Brian Williams had 173.
-Chuck Weatherspoon ran for 207 yards on 15 attempts and caught 4 balls for 39 yards.
+Paul Smith had six catches for 255 yards, and Brian Williams had 173.
+Chuck Weatherspoon ran for 207 yards on 15 attempts and caught four balls for 39 yards.
 He scored three times.

 David Klingler threw for 4 TDs in the second half.
 In the coming days, much of the national media vilified UH for running it up against the young, hapless Ponies.
 SMU caught Houston the week after the Coogs lost for the first time in 1989, a 17-13 game at Texas A&M.